danforthcenter/plantcv/docs/params.md

 ### Attributes

-Attributes are accessed as plantcv.*attribute*.
+Attributes are accessed as plantcv.params.*attribute*.

 **device**: A counter for image processing steps that is autoincremented by functions that use `params`.
 Default = 0.